kbjiang/cs336-assignment2-systems-mine/submission.md

     1. Each entry is to be understand as some kernel?
 Each has a start and an end (releases memory)
     1. Memories that persist are probably model weights?
 But why did it not change with `context_length`?
     1. To start, blow up `memory_256_forward.pickle` and see each entry.
 You can see the shape of the blocks and details within.
+1. Observations of the memory plot
+    1. zoom in to see the multiple `stairs` of memory, each corresponds to one Transformer block.
+    1. `ffn` requires a lot of memory comparing to `attn`
 ### Answers
 #### memory_profiling
 1. See the `memory_*pickle` files.